 Dayton Fire District

-The Dayton Fire District (DFD) provides fire protection and emergency services to more than 5000 people within an 80 square mile service area.
+The Dayton Fire District (DFD) provides fire protection and emergency services to more than 6500 people within an 80 square mile service area.

-The Full-range of services include; Fire Suppression, Fire Protection and Emergency Services.
+The full range of services include Fire Suppression, Fire Protection, and Emergency Services.

 There are 40 active members with dedicated volunteers making up the mainstay of the force.
 All volunteers are carefully and regularly trained in the latest techniques to keep our community safe.
-Last year we responded to approximately 425 emergency calls.
+Last year we responded to approximately 758 emergency calls.

 INTERESTED IN BECOMING A DAYTON FIREFIGHTER VOLUNTEER?

-REQUIREMENTS: If you are at least 18 years old and willing to serve your fellow citizens as a firefighter or emergency medical provider, the Dayton Fire District is looking for you.
+REQUIREMENTS: If you are at least 16 years old and willing to serve your fellow citizens as a firefighter or emergency medical provider, the Dayton Fire District is looking for you.

 Dayton Fire District Volunteer Application Form